FrommeLab/colabfold-pipeline/README.md

 # BatchColabfold
 Set up and run batch Local-ColabFold predictions for in silico pulldown screens.
 Code accompanying Vignogna and Fromme 2025.
+Pipeline by RC Vignogna.

 Requires Local-ColabFold is installed and working on your machine: https://github.com/YoshitakaMo/localcolabfold.